vd-24/Covid-19-Vaccination-Application/README.md

 <h2>🔉Our Application🔉</h2>
 <p>
   This application aims to make the process of getting vaccinated against COVID-19 more accessible and convenient for citizens.
 Through the online registration and scheduling feature, individuals can choose their preferred vaccination centers and schedule their appointments with ease.
 The self-registration module ensures accurate identification of eligible candidates for vaccination, ensuring a smooth and efficient process.
-The application's goal is to assist citizens in navigating the vaccination process, from registration to scheduling, and ultimately, receiving their much-needed vacc.
+The application's goal is to assist citizens in navigating the vaccination process, from registration to scheduling, and ultimately, receiving their much-needed vaccines.
 </p>

 <br/>